XiaofangJ/SRID/README.md

 `bwa mem ref.fa 1.fq 2.fq |samtools view -F 4 -Sb >input.bam`
      + ref.fa ==> reference genomes where MGEs are expected to inserted into
      + 1.fq, 2.fq ==> paired files with metagenomic/genomic sequencing read pairs;
-     the name of the reads should not be identical in 1.fq and 2.fq
 + average read length: the mean value of read length in 1.fq and 2.fq
 + library insertion size: the base pairs of the sequence between adapters
     + You can either obtain insertion size information from your sequencing